aninditadash/java_basics/README.md

 ### **How Strings are Stored in Java Memory**

 - __Using string literal:__ When a string literal is encountered, the JVM first checks if an identical string already exists in the string constant pool.
-If it does, a reference to that existing object is returned.
-If not, a new String object is created in the pool, and a reference to it is returned.
-This mechanism promotes memory efficiency by reusing identical string objects.
-This string constant pool is present in the heap.
+If it does, a reference to that existing object is returned, else a new String object is created in the pool, and a reference to it is returned.
+Promotes memory efficiency.
 - __Using the new keyword:__ This method explicitly creates a new String object in the heap memory, regardless of whether an identical string exists in the String Constant Pool.
-- It is preferred to use String literals as it allows JVM to optimize memory allocation.
+- _String constant pool_ is present in the heap.

 ### **String Methods**